technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 03/Lab 03.md

     ![A screenshot of a phone AI-generated content may be incorrect.](./media/image10.png)

-## Exercise 2: Publish the agent to Teams and Microsoft 365 Copilot
+## Supplementry Exercise 2: Publish the agent to Teams and Microsoft 365 Copilot

+>[!Alert] The Publish option is not working currently.
+So this exercise cannot be executed successfully.

 In this exercise, you will **publish** the agent created in Copilot Studio to the **Microsoft Teams** and **Microsoft 365 Copilot** channel.